RFM v5.0 Release Notes

 (see Internal Structure).

-- No longer supported.
-The 4th-order Lagrangian interpolation from tabulated
+no longer supported.
+RFM v4.3 used a 4th-order Lagrangian interpolation

 - V42 Flag